 The study noted that these causes were also similar to the causes of death, in the same order of prevalence, for the general population — including those without HD.

 Learning you or someone you know has HD can change many aspects of your life.
-There are places you can turn for help, whether you’re a caregiver, friend, or living with your own HD diagnosis.
+There are places you can turn to for help, whether you’re a caregiver, friend, or living with your own HD diagnosis.

 - medications to manage movement symptoms like chorea, dystonia, and myoclonus